Original Y-Stakes Plant Supports - Now Reduced

 Available in a wide range of sizes and extra value pack options, Y Stakes are ideal for dealing with odd shaped plants and creating an almost invisible plant support system, the really do represent the ultimate in flexible plant and flower supports.

-The green plastic-coated solid wire retaining arms - known as antennae - can be shaped to embrace any plant shape and with plenty of size options to pick from, along with a Starter Pack, Economy Selection and tying wires, you'll soon be administering effective first aid for floppy flowers with Y-Stakes!
+The green plastic-coated solid wire retaining arms - known as antennae - can be shaped to embrace any plant shape and with plenty of size options to pick from you'll soon be administering effective first aid for floppy flowers with Y-Stakes!

 - Y-Stakes feature brown aluminium tube construction fitted with green plastic-coated wire retaining arms